 About

-Amanda Malpass PR began in February 2010 to provide bespoke, creative and effective media campaigns within the performing arts.
+Amanda Malpass PR operated from February 2010 to May 2026, providing bespoke, creative and effective media campaigns within the performing arts.
 The company's energy, focus and passion were key to their commitment to the client, with all members of the team involved in the day-to-day press management of all their clients' productions.
 In 2022, Amanda decided to downsize, with her team and many of her former clients moving to Buchanan PR.
-Amanda now acts as a freelance publicist and PR consultant.
+Amanda then acted as a freelance publicist and PR consultant until retirement.

-Amanda Malpass has been a theatre publicist for over 35 years.
-For 20 of these years, she was the Associate at Peter Thompson Associates (PTA).
-Whilst at PTA, West End musicals Amanda worked on included Cats (1990-2001), Les Misérables (1990-2010), The Phantom of the Opera (1990-2010), Miss Saigon (1990-2003), Joseph and the Amazing Technicolor Dreamcoat (Palladium & Adelphi Theatre), Sunset Boulevard, Grease (Dominion Theatre), Crazy For You (Prince Edward Theatre), the original London production of City of Angels (Prince of Wales Theatre), Rent (Shaftesbury Theatre), Disney's Beauty and the Beast (Dominion Theatre), Jesus Christ Superstar (Lyceum Theatre), Oklahoma!
-(Hugh Jackman), Oliver! (directed by Sam Mendes and again by Rupert Goold), Chicago (1997-2010), the original London production of Saturday Night Fever (London Palladium), MAMMA MIA!
-(1999-2010), Chitty Chitty Bang Bang, The Producers (Nathan Lane & Lee Evans), Guys and Dolls (Ewan McGregor, Patrick Swayze, Don Johnson), The Lord of the Rings, Hairspray, Jersey Boys (2008-2010) and Sister Act.
+For 20 years, Amanda was the Associate at Peter Thompson Associates (PTA).
+Whilst at PTA, West End musicals Amanda worked on included the original production of Cats (1990-2001), the original production of Les Misérables (1990-2010), the original production of The Phantom of the Opera (1990-2010), the original production of Miss Saigon (1990-2003), Joseph and the Amazing Technicolor Dreamcoat (Palladium & Adelphi Theatre), the original production of Sunset Boulevard, Grease (Dominion Theatre), the original London production of Crazy For You (Prince Edward Theatre), the original London production of City of Angels (Prince of Wales Theatre), the original London production of Rent (Shaftesbury Theatre), Disney's Beauty and the Beast (Dominion Theatre), Jesus Christ Superstar (Lyceum Theatre), Oklahoma!
+(Hugh Jackman), Oliver! (directed by Sam Mendes and again by Rupert Goold), the original London production of Chicago (1997-2010), the original London production of Saturday Night Fever (London Palladium), the original production of MAMMA MIA!
+(1999-2010), the original production of Chitty Chitty Bang Bang, the original London production of The Producers (Nathan Lane & Lee Evans), Guys and Dolls (Ewan McGregor, Patrick Swayze, Don Johnson), the original London production of The Lord of the Rings, the original London production of Hairspray,the original London production of Jersey Boys (2008-2010) and the original London production of Sister Act.

 Plays included All's Well That Ends Well (Judi Dench), Art (1996-2003), The Breath of Life (Judi Dench and Maggie Smith), Burn This (John Malkovich), The Caretaker (Michael Gambon, Rupert Graves, Douglas Hodge), A Christmas Carol (Patrick Stewart), Cryptogram (Eddie Izzard), Death of a Salesman (Brian Dennehy), Elling (John Simm), Equus (Daniel Radcliffe & Richard Griffiths), God of Carnage (Ralph Fiennes), The Graduate (Kathleen Turner, Jerry Hall, Lynda Gray, Amanda Donohoe, Anne Archer), Hay Fever (Judi Dench), The Lady in the Van (Maggie Smith), A Month In the Country (Helen Mirren, Joseph Fiennes), The Play What I Wrote (dir.
 Kenneth Branagh), Seven Year Itch (Darryl Hannah), Three Sisters (Kristin Scott Thomas, Eric Sykes).